dplyukhin/uigc-pekko/README.md

 Apache Pekko is available under the Apache License, version 2.0.
 See [LICENSE](https://github.com/apache/pekko/blob/main/LICENSE) file for details.

-Files in the `actor-managed` subproject are provided under the Hippocratic License, version 3.0.
+Files in the `uigc` subproject are provided under the Hippocratic License, version 3.0.
 See [LICENSE](./LICENSE) for details.